Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

 During the playback, you can receive notifications at various stages of the animation, such as the following:

--   `ProgressReached`: Notify when the animation progress has reached a specific percentage
+-   `ProgressReached`: Notifies when the animation progress has reached a specific percentage.

     ```csharp
     // Trigger the 'ProgressReached' event to 50% of animation time